A courageous family memoir explores

 —Oh, Beautiful Milestones—

 PATRIOTIC NEWS: L.A.
 Dodgers Salute Joseph Godges as “ Military Hero of the Game.”

 HEAVENLY NEWS: Jesuit video series about gay Catholics hits Raw Story’s nerve.

 WINNING NEWS: “Oh, Beautiful” wins IndieReader Discovery Award for American Studies.

 TERRIFIC NEWS: “Oh, Beautiful” named 2012 Eric Hoffer Book Award recipient.

 EXCELLENT NEWS: “Oh, Beautiful” named to Kirkus Reviews’ Best of 2011 book list.

 SUPERB NEWS: Self-published family memoir receives coveted Kirkus Star.

 BIG NEWS: Indie Book Awards finalist!
 “Oh, Beautiful” honored in two memoir categories.

-REVIEWS: Read the latest raves from authors, readers, and The US Review of Books.
+REVIEWS: Read the latest raves from authors, readers, and other reviewers.